Account

 Explanation:

-• file1.txt is present in the current directory.
+• file1.txt is moved to the Documents folder.

 • The source file file1.txt is in the current directory.